GustavoSantiago113/Miri/README.md

 ## Objective

 The objective of this project is to build a portable microscope to be attached in a cellphone.
 The images are seen using the phone's camera.
-Using lenses, the microscope have the capacity to zoom in 100, 500, 1000 and 2000 times.
+Using spherical glass lenses, the microscope have the capacity to zoom in 100, 500, 1000 and 2000 times.

 ---